DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 Please refer to [this page](https://docs.microsoft.com/en-us/windows/win32/api/d3d11/nf-d3d11-id3d11devicecontext-dispatch) for explanation of groupd index, group thread index and other compute shader specific elements.

-### Moving Particle Positions
+### Moving Particles

-The second compute shader in the pipeline moves every particle.
+The second compute shader in the pipeline moves every particle, updates the speed calculated by the collision shader previously and performs particle binning.
 The full source is given below:

 ```hlsl
 #include "structures.fxh"